 Over the past few months, Ross & Baruzzini has worked closely with Ft.
 Lauderdale-Hollywood International Airport (FLL) stakeholders and key city and county executives to assess the airport’s response to an active shooter event that took place on January 6, 2017.
 Information gathered during analysis of the event is informative and applies broadly to other public venue emergencies.
 In the FLL incident, the unprecedented self-evacuation of people into secure areas led to the complete closure of FLL, passenger delays, traffic control issues, and personal property claim issues.
 While each incident is unique, comparison of the FLL findings with other incidents in the United States indicate similar potential emergency preparedness gaps.
 Closing those gaps is essential for airports to facilitate safe and secure recovery and effective return-to-service.
 While historically many of these responsibilities have fallen on airlines, today airport customers expect the airport operator to take a leadership role in getting airport disruptions back to normal operations.

 Advanced planning for specific threats, hazards, and functions.

 In addition to FAA requirements for emergency planning, additional emergency preparedness and planning guidance are applicable to airports in support of effective response and recovery.
 Specific guidelines include the National Response Framework, the National Incident Management System, the Federal Emergency Management Agency (FEMA) Comprehensive Preparedness Guides, as well as the National Infrastructure Protection Plan.
 These resources provide vital information to support effective planning which is synchronized with other external local, state, and federal stakeholders.
 As an example, a Concept of Operations for command and control which is consistent with Incident Command System (ICS) principles assists in resource requests and tactical receipt of resources from external agencies including mutual aid and local, state, and federal resources.
 In addition, using staging areas as defined in the ICS facilitates effective and efficient use of resources to support response and recovery efforts.
-Staging areas also provide a single point of reporting for responders to receive assignments and provides security to maintain control of personnel reporting to potentially dangerous areas.
+Staging areas also provide a single point of reporting for responders to receive assignments and provide security to maintain control of personnel reporting to potentially dangerous areas.